Table of Contents

 Certain Related Person Transactions

-Pharmsynthez directly, and indirectly through SynBio LLC (“SynBio”), had a share ownership in the Company of approximately 5% of the total outstanding common stock at March 31, 2021.
-In addition to its common stock ownership, Pharmsynthez holds outstanding warrants to purchase our common stock and approximately 1.5 million shares of our outstanding Series B Preferred Stock at March 31, 2021 and all of our outstanding Series A Preferred stock through SynBio.
-Pharmsynthez was a related party of SynBio, which was a related party of ours, and acquired 100% of SynBio in February 2017.
-In addition, one of our directors, Dr. Dmitry Genkin, is the Executive Chairman of the board of directors of Pharmsynthez, and Dr. Grigory Borisenko, another one of our directors, is employed as the Investment Director of Rusnano LLC, an entity affiliated with Pharmsynthez.
+Pharmsynthez directly, and indirectly through its wholly-owned subsidiary SynBio LLC (“SynBio”), had a share ownership in the Company of approximately 3% of the total outstanding common stock at March 31, 2023.
+In addition to its common stock ownership, Pharmsynthez holds approximately 1.5 million shares of our outstanding Series B Preferred Stock at March 31, 2023 and all of our outstanding Series A Preferred Stock.
+In addition, one of our former directors, Dr. Dmitry Genkin, is the Executive Chairman of the board of directors of Pharmsynthez, and, prior to March 31, 2022, Dr. Grigory Borisenko, one of our current directors, was employed as the Investment Director of Rusnano LLC, an entity affiliated with Pharmsynthez.
 Additionally, one of our executive officers, Dr. Curtis Lockshin, is an officer of a wholly-owned subsidiary of Pharmsynthez.
 In November 2009, the Company entered into a collaborative research and development license agreement with Pharmsynthez (the “Pharmsynthez Arrangement”) pursuant to which the Company granted an exclusive license to Pharmsynthez to develop, commercialize and market six product candidates based on the Company’s PolyXen and ImuXen technology in certain territories.
 In exchange, Pharmsynthez granted an exclusive license to the Company to use any preclinical and clinical data developed by Pharmsynthez, within the scope of the Pharmsynthez Arrangement, and to engage in further research, development and commercialization of drug candidates outside of certain territories at the Company’s own expense.

-During the fourth quarter of 2019, the Company entered into a loan agreement with Pharmsynthez (the “Pharmsynthez Loan”), pursuant to which the Company advanced Pharmsynthez an aggregate principal amount of up to $500,000 to be used for the development of a specific product under the Co-Development Agreement.
+During the fourth quarter of 2019, the Company entered into a loan agreement with Pharmsynthez (the “Pharmsynthez Loan”), pursuant to which the Company advanced Pharmsynthez an aggregate principal amount of up to $500,000 to be used for the development of a specific product under the Company’s Co-Development Agreement with Pharmsynthez.
 The Pharmsynthez Loan had a term of 15-months and accrued interest at a rate of 10% per annum.
-The Pharmsynthez Loan is guaranteed by all of the operating subsidiaries of Pharmsynthez, including SynBio and AS Kevelt, and is secured by all of the equity interests of the Company owned by Pharmsynthez and SynBio.
-The Company recognized approximately $51,000 and $9,000 of interest income related to this loan during the twelve-months ended December 31, 2020 and 2019, respectively.
+The Pharmsynthez Loan is guaranteed by all of the operating subsidiaries of Pharmsynthez, including SynBio and AS Kevelt (“Kevelt”), and is secured by all of the common and preferred stock of the Company owned by Pharmsynthez and SynBio.
+The Company recognized approximately $9,000 and $48,000 of interest income related to this loan during the twelve-months ended December 31, 2022 and 2021, respectively.

-In August 2011, SynBio, a wholly-owned subsidiary of Pharmsynthez, and the Company entered into a stock subscription and collaborative development agreement (the “Co-Development Agreement”).
-The Company granted an exclusive license to SynBio to develop, market and commercialize certain drug candidates utilizing molecule(s) based on SynBio’s technology and the Company’s proprietary technologies (PolyXen, OncoHist and ImuXen) in Russia and the Commonwealth of Independent States (“CIS”), collectively referred to herein as the SynBio Market.
-In return, SynBio granted an exclusive license to the Company to use the preclinical and clinical data generated by SynBio in certain agreed products and engage in the development of commercial candidates in any territory outside of the SynBio Market.
+In August 2011, SynBio and the Company entered into a stock subscription and collaborative development agreement (the “Co-Development Agreement”).
+The Company granted an exclusive license to SynBio to develop, market and commercialize certain drug candidates utilizing molecules based on SynBio’s technology and the Company’s proprietary technologies (PolyXen, OncoHist and ImuXen) in Russia and CIS, collectively referred to herein as the SynBio Market.
+In return, SynBio granted an exclusive license to the Company to use the preclinical and clinical data generated by SynBio in certain agreed products and to engage in the development of commercial candidates in any territory outside of the SynBio Market.

-Through December 31, 2020, SynBio continued to engage in research and development activities with no resultant commercial products.
-In December 2020, Pharmsynthez reported positive data from SynBio’s Phase 3 clinical study of Epolong, a treatment for anemia in patients with chronic kidney disease leveraging the Company’s PolyXen technology.
+Through December 31, 2022, Pharmsynthez continued to engage in research and development activities with no resultant commercial products.
+In December 2020, Pharmsynthez reported positive data from its Phase 3 clinical study of Epolong, a treatment for anemia in patients with chronic kidney disease leveraging the Company’s PolyXen technology.
 In February 2021, Pharmsynthez reported in a press release that it had started the registration phase of Epolong by filing a registration dossier to obtain approval in Russia.
-Pharmsynthez reported in its press release that it expects that the Russian stage of registration activities will be completed in 2021 and that it will be able to start production of the product as early as the first quarter of 2022.
-The Company did not recognize revenue in connection with the Co-Development Agreement during the years ended December 31, 2020 and 2019.
+Pharmsynthez had reported in its press release that it expected that the Russian stage of registration activities would be completed in 2021 and that it would be able to start production of the product as early as the first quarter of 2022.
+Pharmsynthez has informed the Company that it had received a response letter indicating certain deficiencies in the dossier and intends to refile the registration upon correction.
+The Company did not recognize revenue in connection with the Co-Development Agreement during the years ended December 31, 2022 and 2021.

-As required under the Nasdaq listing rules, a majority of the members of a listed company’s board of directors must qualify as “independent,” as affirmatively determined by the Board of Directors.
-The Board consults with advisors to ensure that the Board’s determinations are consistent with relevant securities and other laws and regulations regarding the definition of “independent,” including those set forth in pertinent listing rules of Nasdaq, as in effect from time to time.
+As required under the Nasdaq Stock Market (“Nasdaq”) listing standards, a majority of the members of a listed company’s board of directors must qualify as “independent,” as affirmatively determined by the Board of Directors.
+The Board consults with advisors to ensure that the Board’s determinations are consistent with relevant securities and other laws and regulations regarding the definition of “independent,” including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.

-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board affirmatively determined that the following directors were independent directors within the meaning of the applicable Nasdaq listing rules for the period during which they served as a member of the Board during fiscal year 2020: Dr. Callaway, Mr. Dastoor, Dr. Kornberg, Mr. Logal, Mr. Vinogradov and Dr. Borisenko.
-In making the independence determinations, the Board considered a number of factors and relationships, including without limitation (i) Dr. Borisenko’s employment as the Investment Director of Rusnano LLC, an entity affiliated with Pharmsynthez, the Company’s largest stockholder with ownership of approximately 5% of the Company’s outstanding common stock, and (ii) the Company’s transactions with Hesperix and Mr. Vinogradov’s former status as a significant shareholder of Hesperix.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board affirmatively determined that the following directors were independent directors within the meaning of the applicable Nasdaq listing standards for the period during which they served as a member of the Board during fiscal year 2022: Dr. Callaway, Mr. Dastoor, Dr. Kornberg, Mr. Logal, Mr. Vinogradov and Dr. Borisenko.

-During fiscal year 2020, all members of our Audit Committee, Nominating and Corporate Governance Committee, and Compensation Committee were independent (as currently set forth in Rule 5605 of the Nasdaq listing rules).
+During fiscal year 2022, all members of our Audit Committee, Nominating and Corporate Governance Committee, and Compensation Committee were independent (as independence is currently defined in Rule 5605 of the Nasdaq listing standards).

 ITEM 14 – PRINCIPAL ACCOUNTING FEES AND SERVICES